-Ezra Levant reports from Tommy Robinson’s appeal at the Royal Courts of Justice in London.
+Ezra Levant reports from Tommy Robinson’s latest hearing at the Old Bailey criminal court in London.

-To help cover the cost of the flight and hotel to travel to London twice to report on the trial and verdict, please click here.
+To help cover the cost of the flight and hotel to travel to London three times, please click here.

 You can also donate in pounds by clicking here.

 P.S.
-This is a completely separate crowdfund from the completed legal fees crowdfund for Tommy.
+This is a separate crowdfund from the legal fees crowdfund for Tommy.

 Tommy Robinson is being sent back to trial on Thursday, September 27th.
 And they’re coming for him with a vengeance.